 At the opening banquet, former Federation Commodity Department Director Jimmy Carlisle was honored by the Sunbelt Ag Expo for years of service on its board of directors.
-Entertainment was provided by the Living Faith Quartet featuring the thunderous bass of Morgan County Farmers Federation President Mark Byrd.
+Living Faith Quartet provided entertainment and featured the thunderous bass of Morgan County Farmers Federation President Mark Byrd.

-Saturday afternoon, conference attendees will visit with about 90 vendors and research exhibitors during the inaugural Alabama Farm Expo.
-Federation Governmental and Agricultural Programs Director Brian Hardin said the event gives farmers a chance to speak one-on-one with scientists and suppliers.
+Saturday afternoon, conference attendees visited about 90 vendors and research exhibitors during the inaugural Alabama Farm Expo.
+Federation Governmental and Agricultural Programs Director Brian Hardin said the event allowed farmers to speak one-on-one with scientists and suppliers.